 Perspectives for the Next Twelve Months 1 CONSOLIDATION AND EXPANSION OF OUR AREA OF OPERATION Our mine action project is in full swing in Chernihiv province, while in Kharkiv province, the team has finalised training and equipment acquisition and is ready for operational deployment as soon as the winter period is over.
-In 2024, our primary focus is to further increase our capacity with more staff, the development of a new operational base in Kherson oblast and the deployment of additional innovative technical equipment.
-2 INCREASED USE OF MACHINERY AND NEW TECHNOLOGIES All our non-technical survey teams have started to use drones for mapping and documentation.
-FSD has started to deploy a proprietary software application to automate the work for all non-technical survey teams.
-The software integrates satellite imagery, drone photographs, cadastral and agricultural information, and more.
+In 2024, our primary focus will be to further increase our capacity with more specialised staff, to develop two new operational bases to service Kherson and Donetsk provinces and to deploy additional assets including mine detection dogs and ground-preparation machines.
+2 INCREASED USE OF MACHINERY AND NEW TECHNOLOGIES FSD is working in extanding the use of our new software application to include the work of the clearance teams, machines and dogs.
+The software integrates satellite imagery, drone photographs, cadastral and agricultural information, and task information from the teams.
 The application is directly connected to the national Information Management System for Mine Action (IMSMA) used by the authorities to coordinate all mine action activities in the country.
-During the course of this year, FSD is also planning to deploy technical survey dog teams.
+In April, FSD will deploy eight technical survey dogs.
 FSD is also working to develop new technical solutions aimed at accelerating demining operations.
-Locally-produced mine rollers, as well as large loop detectors mounted on remote-controlled vehicles, are about to be deployed.
-It is also planned to use drones to monitor ground preparation machines.
+Locally-produced mine rollers, as well as large loop detectors mounted on remote-controlled vehicles, are currently being certified by the national authorities.
+It is also planned to extend the use of drones to monitor all machines.
 First operational tests are planned for a drone equipped with a ground-penetrating radar, intended to support non-technical survey.
-3 RESOURCE MOBILISATION Ukraine has already become the country with the largest humanitarian mine action programme in the world.
-Despite these efforts, the contamination from mines and unexploded ordnance is extensive, and more financial support is required.
-The challenge is substantial, and numerous areas remain inaccessible for humanitarian demining.
+3 RESOURCE MOBILISATION Ukraine is FSD's largest humanitarian mine action programme.
+Despite our efforts combined with those of the other mine action actors, the contamination from mines and unexploded ordnance is extensive, and more financial support is required.
 As new regions are liberated additional tasks will await humanitarian deminers.
 FSD is supported by major institutional and private donors but aims to further expand its operations and areas of operation to maximise its impact and efforts in clearing Ukraine of explosive hazards.

-Our Funding

-As of 1st of January 2024, our mine action activities in Ukraine are supported and funded by the following donors:
+Our Funding As of 1st of April 2024, our mine action activities in Ukraine are supported and funded by the following donors: Switzerland Full-fledged mine action programme in Kharkiv province and development of a new operational base servicing Kherson province.

-Switzerland

-Full-fledged mine action programme in Kharkiv province and development of a new operational base in Kherson province.
 Funding is confirmed for four years by the Federal Department of Foreign Affairs.
 FSD has recently been accredited as a partner of Swiss Solidarity, which has supported our operations in Ukraine since 2023.
-Swiss cantons and cities, private donors and companies are also contributing.
-United States of America Full-fledged mine action programme in the province of Chernihiv, with occasional deployment to Mykolaiv and Odesa provinces. - World Food Programme & Food and Agriculture Organisation Partnership with FSD focusing on small farms, smallholders and household plots. - Howard G. Buffett Foundation Project to provide logistical support and training for mechanical demining for the SESU. - Bayer AG Continued use of a large ground-preparation machine and joined risk education FSD Ukraine's operational budget for 2024 amounts to 30 million Swiss francs.
+United States of America Full-fledged mine action programme in the province of Chernihiv and soon Donetsk, with occasional deployment to Mykolaiv and Odesa provinces. - World Food Programme & Food and Agriculture Organisation Full-fledge mine action programme focusing on small farms, smallholders and household plots in Kharkiv province. - Howard G. Buffett Foundation Project to provide logistical support and advice for mechanical demining for the SESU. - Other foundations, Swiss cantons and cities, private donors General support for our programme in Ukraine.
+FSD Ukraine's operational budget for 2024 amounts to 32 million Swiss francs.
 Proposals are currently being examined by various institutional partners to expand our action and speed up demining in the country.

 Mine clearance is a methodical task.
-Deminers examine the ground centimetre by centimetre (October 2023).
+Deminers examine the ground centimetre by centimetre (February 2024).

-FSD teams provide risk education sessions to children in schools and villages (August 2023).
+FSD teams provide risk education sessions to children in schools and villages (March 2024).